 A few days later, both groups were asked to remember the information they had been given.

-Mr Baker is a meaningless name to most people, the information is just a word with nothing distinctive about it.
+The results of this experiment may seem like an odd fluke of human psychology.
+However, it reveals something incredible about human memory.
+Our brains remember sensory and emotional information amazingly well.
+Mr. Baker is a meaningless name to most people; the information is just a word with nothing distinctive about it.
 However, baker the profession does mean something.
-The word already has many associations and connections that our mind can latch onto.
+The word has many sensory and emotional associations that our minds automatically process.
+For example:

-- Image of a man in a white apron and baker’s hat
+- The Image of a man in a white apron and baker’s hat

-These emotional and associational hooks helps our brains remember much more easily.
+These emotional and association hooks helps our brains remember the information easily.

-Pick a place you can remember easily and visualise in your mind.
-This could be your house, street, school, place of work etc. The only prerequisite is that you can easily mentally walk around and visualise it.
+Pick a place you can remember easily and visualize in your mind.
+This place could be your house, street, school, place of work, etc. The only prerequisite is that you can easily mentally walk around and visualize it.

-Once you have a place picked out, define a route that you will walk through mentally.
-This is so you can recall information in a certain order.
-Walk through this route several times, becoming familiar with it.
+Once you have a location, choose a route that you will walk through mentally.
+You’ll do this so you can recall information in a specific order.
+Walkthrough this route several times, becoming familiar with it.

-Once you have chosen what information you want to remember, you can now create mental images through association.
+Once you have chosen what information you want to remember, you will now create mental images through association.
 To remember these images, you will want to make them as mad and ridiculous as possible.
-This will help our mind remember.
+The more ridiculous, the better our minds remember.